 |New Apple Watch SE (GPS + Cellular, 44mm|

 The Best Fitness Watch For Weightlifting

 Garmin has been a brand that has enjoyed its place in the fitness tracker world for a while now.

 Their consistent functional timepieces have been the reason they have been one of the most popular brands for athletes all over.

-And this 935 Forerunner GPS watch might be the best Garmin can offer for weightlifters.
+And this 935 Forerunner GPS watch might be the best Garmin watch for weightlifing.

 It is equipped with a multitude of functions that make it great for weightlifters.

 Firstly, the watch weighs less than 50 grams, meaning that it won’t be uncomfortable wearing this during intense workouts.

 The watch is also pre-loaded with a bunch of different sports modes, so you can find programs and features tailored for certain sports.

 This feature will really come in handy for those who augment their weightlifting workouts with other sports activities.